Dherse/masterproef/content/4_phos.typ

 Finally, the standard library can serve as a series of examples for new users.
 A photonic engineer, that is knowledgeable with photonic circuit design would benefit from the standard library as a source of high quality examples onto which they may base themselves.
 Similarly, a software engineer, that is knowledgeable with software development, but not photonic circuit design, would benefit from the standard library as a source of high quality examples of basic building blocks of photonic circuits.
 The standard library should be written in a way that is easy to understand, and that is well documented, such that it can serve as a learning resource for new users.

+#pagebreak(weak: true)
 == Compiler architecture <sec_arch>

-The design of the @phos compiler is inspired in parts by @llvm, _Rust_'s compiler, and _Java_.
+The design of the @phos compiler is inspired in parts by @llvm, _Rust_'s compiler, and _Java_'s compiler.
 As previously mentioned, the compilation of a @phos program into a circuit design that can be programmed onto a photonic processor is a three step process: compilation, evaluation, and synthesis.
-The compiler as it is referred as in this section performs the compilation step
+The compiler as it is referred in this section performs the compilation step.
+Therefore, as previously mentioned in @sec_exec_model, it has the task for taking the user's code as an input and producing bytecode for the #gloss("vm", long: true).
+The compiler is written in _Rust_, and is split into several components, each with a specific purpose.
+As will be discussed in subsequent sections, the @phos compiler is composed of a _lexer_, a _parser_, an _#gloss("ast", long: true)_, a _desugaring_ step, a _high-level intermediary representation_, a _medium-level intermediary representation_, and a _bytecode_ generator.

+#{
+    set text(size: 12pt, fill: rgb(30, 100, 200))
+    smallcaps[*Optical*]
+} Modularity is a key aspect of the compiler, as it allows for the compiler to be easily extended in the future.
+As @phos is a new language, it is expected that the compile will change significantly before the language is ready to be used in production environments.
+Additionally, this modularity makes the compiler easier to understand and maintain, as each component has a specific purpose, and can be understood in isolation.

 === Lexing <sec_lexing>